swcarpentry/training-course/_submissions/round-02/1/2012-11-14-mind-map-of-white-space-in-python.md

 #### Example 2

 We just saw how indentation can change when code is executed.
-When control statements are nested each block of code to be executed needs to be indented relative to its control statement, even if it&#8217;s already inside another control statement.
+When control statements are nested each block of code to be executed needs to be indented relative to its control statement, even if it's already inside another control statement.
 For example:

 <pre>for number in [1, 2]:
     print number